cdon-dev/ma-docs/Import/data-types.md

 ```
 Product_A
 product_a
+PRODUCT_A
 pRoDuCt_A
 ```

-==Important!==
+**Important!**
-No check will be done to identify duplicate (and possibly) conflicting product identities.
-It is the merchant's responsibility to make sure data consistencies in regards of duplicate product IDs.
+> No check will be done to identify duplicate (and possibly) conflicting product identities.
+It is the merchant's responsibility to maintain data consistency in regards of duplicate product IDs.

 ### Valid Identity Characters